-Cauliflower is my favourite winter vegetable and this exotic ‘Persian’ influenced Roasted Cauliflower Steak light and bright break from winter.
+Cauliflower is my favourite winter vegetable and this exotic ‘Persian’ influenced Roasted Cauliflower Steak is the perfect lighter winter meal.

-Back at the start of Autumn, I used or first Cabbage of the year to BBQ up a cabbage steak, now my favourite winter vegetable is being harvested I had to make a roasted cauliflower steak.
+Back at the start of Autumn, I used or first Cabbage of the year to BBQ up a cabbage steak.
+Now my favourite winter vegetable is being harvested I had play with cauliflower.

 Now I am sure there are thousands of folks reeling at my use of the word steak in the name of this recipe.
 Guess what, I don’t care teheheheehe!